Next Page

 In these tutorials, you begin by creating your own android app; a simple one page app containing one activity.

-To create your first app you will use a simple 'template' app; making it easy to create and learn at the same time.
+To create your first app you will use a simple 'template' app; making

 Your app is created using AIDE,(an android app used for Creating Android Apps on your Android Tablet or Smartphone).